 2. Plan your migration strategy

-Once you’ve laid the groundwork for a successful migration, start planning your migration strategy.
+Once you’ve laid the groundwork for a successful migration, start planning your cloud migration strategy.

 Choose your level of migration